victor-cleber/victor-cleber/README.md

 - since 2015 performing as Agile;
 - since 2009 acting as Dev.

-I have rich experience in designing and implementing successful collaborative projects and have a great enthusiasm for learning new systems and processes.
-I am a quick learner who is currently investing my time in learning Docker and practising deployment on the cloud using Azure and AWS.
+My enthusiasm for learning new systems and processes helps me design and implement successful collaborative projects.
+I am currently investing my time to learn Docker and practising cloud-based solutions using Azure and AWS.

 🔭 Professional skills:
 - Python, Django, Docker, Microservices, Puppet, MariaDB;